 In this document

-We will introduce you to the PV energy systems statistics, PV system losses, and PV long-term degradation data sections, together providing information about your energy system's prospective performance.
+We will introduce you to the PV energy systems statistics, PV system losses, and PV long-term degradation data, which are part of the Analysis section for PV energy systems.

 PV energy system data

-When you simulate a PV energy system, its data, such as total PV power output, theoretical PV electricity potential, performance ratio, monthly and yearly averages, or a detailed breakdown of losses, will also be calculated.
-This data is available in the PV statistics, PV losses, and PV long-term degradation sections, respectively.
+When you simulate a PV energy system, its data, such as total PV power output, theoretical PV electricity potential, performance ratio, or long-term degradation, will also be calculated.
+You can explore and analyze this data in the PV statistics and PV long-term degradation sections, respectively.

 The averages and summaries in the charts are always calculated using the data from COMPLETE years only!
 For example, if you look at a yearly summary chart in December, the calculated data will not include almost a whole year of data starting from January of the same year.